srobo/kitbook/docs/kit-team/README.md

 ### Dev Tooling Team

 Produces and maintains tooling for competitors to use to develop their robot software.
+This team is responsible for software that is not used 'on', or within, the physical kit that is shipped to teams.

 For example:

-* the IDE
+* an IDE
-* the robot simulator
+* a robot simulator
-* live debugging tools e.g. the WiFi remote control interface
+* live debugging tools e.g. the non-robot side of a remote debugging interface

 ### Hardware Strategy Team